 - Volunteers: Getting Ready for Them, Finding Them, Keeping Them from Best Friends Animal Society

 - Volunteer Management: Take Time for Training by Animal Sheltering magazine

 - Webinar: Get What You Want From Your Volunteer Program: Part One from PetSmart Charities

 - List of Volunteer Management Software from Coyote Communications

 Keeping Your Volunteers Happy

-- Volunteer Retention Guidelines Louisiana State University
+- Volunteer Retention Guidelines from Louisiana State University

 Getting Your Volunteers Invested